List of Baahubali characters: Mahendra Baahubali

-Mahendra Baahubali was born in Mahishmati on the day his father Amarendra Baahubali was executed by Kattappa and his mother Devasena was held captive by Bhallaladeva.
+Mahendra Baahubali was born in Mahishmati on the day his father Amarendra Baahubali was assassinated by Kattappa, and his mother Devasena was held captive by Bhallaladeva.
 Sivagami later flees with him from the castle to save him from Bhallaladeva and gives up her life to save him.
-The child is then found by Sanga and her husband belonging to a tribe who lives beyond the kingdom.
+The child is found by Sanga and her husband who belong to a tribe that lives beyond the kingdom.
 The couple raises him as their own.
 Many years later, Mahendra climbs the waterfall and eventually enters Mahishmati.
-He rescues his mother Devasena and slays Bhallaladeva's son.
+He rescues his mother Devasena and slays Bhallaladeva's son Bhadra.
 Mahendra Baahubali is the spitting image of Amarendra Baahubali.

 Kattappa narrates the story of his heritage.
 Upon learning the truth, Mahendra rouses the people of Mahishmati to revolt against Bhallaladeva.
 In the ensuing battle, Bhallaladeva and Baahubali engage in a duel and Baahubali defeats Bhallaladeva.
 Baahubali's mother, Devasena, kills Bhallaladeva by immolating him alive.
 Baahubali later becomes the king of Mahishmati and marries Avantika.
-He has similar qualities to that of his father, like being creative, loyal, realistic, practical, wise, and valiant.
+He has similar qualities to those of his father: he is creative, loyal, realistic, practical, wise, and valiant.

-Antagonist

 Bhallaladeva

-Bhallaladeva (Palvaalthevan in Tamil) is the king of Mahishmati.
+Bhallaladeva (Palvaalthevan in Tamil, Portrayed by Rana Daggubati) is the king of Mahishmati.
 He is a renowned fighter, Sivagami and Bijjaladeva's only child and the older cousin-brother of Amarendra Bahubali.
 He is envious of Amarendra Baahubali.
 When he is made King, he relieves Amarendra of his official duties and later convinces Sivagami that Amarendra is trying to assassinate him.
-Bhallaladeva takes Devasena as a prisoner and frequently taunts her in her captive.
+Bhallaladeva takes Devasena as a prisoner and frequently taunts her in her captivity.
 Devasena later burns him alive on a funeral pyre she prepared for him after Mahendra Baahubali defeats him in a battle.
 In this way she reduces Bhallaladeva to ashes to repay for all the bad that he has done.
-After his death, his golden statue was disposed of by the order of king Mahendra Baahubali.
+After his death, his golden statue is disposed of by the order of king Mahendra Baahubali.